cjonqtan/Goofy/README.md

 My work in DV1485 at Blekinge Institute of Technology.

-Goofy is built on "Anax-base", created by Mikael Roos.
+Goofy is built on "Anax", created by Mikael Roos.

 License